-The BSN-DE is a dual effort between OBU and Baptist Health College in Little Rock (BHCLR), Arkansas.
-The BSN program consists of 58-61 hours of general education courses from OBU, 40 credit hours from BHCLR, and 30 credit hours in BSN nursing courses from OBU.
+The BSN-DE is a dual effort between Ouachita and Baptist Health College in Little Rock (BHCLR), Arkansas.
+The BSN program consists of 58-61 hours of Core courses from Ouachita, 40 credit hours from BHCLR, and 30 credit hours in BSN nursing courses from Ouachita.
 Practicum experiences will be in conducted in community and hospitals settings agreed upon by students and instructors.
-OBU nursing courses with a practicum component include a 1:1 credit hour to contact hour ratio for theory and a 1:3 credit hour to contact hour ratio for practicum.
+Ouachita nursing courses with a practicum component include a 1:1 credit hour to contact hour ratio for theory and a 1:3 credit hour to contact hour ratio for practicum.
 Students will have 45 practicum hours over an eight (8) week period in each practicum course.
 Practicum hours are under the supervision of an approved preceptor and course faculty.

-OBU nursing courses in the BSN-DE program will be conducted on-line (73%) and face to face (27%).
+Ouachita nursing courses in the BSN-DE program will be conducted on-line (73%) and face to face (27%).
 Face to face classes may use the LMS to enhance the course.
-Students may have the opportunity to participate in a domestic or international mission trip while attending the BSN program.
+Students will have the opportunity to participate in a domestic or international mission trip while attending the BSN program.
 Students must earn a C or higher in all nursing courses.